 Scientists have long known that nerves create electromagnetic pulses that electrodes on the scalp detect as brain waves.
-They include alpha-beta waves at 8-38Hz, theta waves at 3-8Hz that occur in sleep and gamma waves of intense focus at 38-42Hz, but their general role is unknown.
+They include alpha-beta waves at 8-38Hz, the theta waves of sleep at 3-8Hz, and gamma waves of intense focus at 38-42Hz, but their general role is unknown.

 Nerves must synchronize their firing to produce brain waves.
-In cat brain studies, cortical neurons synchronize firing to a high degree of precision to produce beta-gamma waves (Gray, 1989) and more recent studies relate this to the binding problem:
+In cat brain studies, cortical neurons synchronize their fire at a high degree of precision to produce beta-gamma waves (Gray, 1989) and they relate to the binding problem because studies:

-Nearly all neural areas in the brain beat in synchrony, which isn’t easy given nerve synapse, conductance and propagation time delays.
-Even distant cortical neural areas achieve zero-phase synchrony, to beat almost perfectly in time, which is an extraordinary feat:
+Nearly all neural areas in the brain beat in synchrony, which isn’t easy given delays in nerve synapse, conductance, and propagation time.
+That even distant cortical neural areas achieve zero-phase synchrony, to beat almost perfectly in time, is an extraordinary feat:

-Entrainment was first discovered by Huygens who found that pendulum clocks set in motion would all synchronize by the next day, as out-of-phase oscillations exchange energy that drops to zero when they vibrate in phase.
-In the same way, playing a note on a violin makes the violin next to it play that note without touching it by resonance.
-Neuronal entrainment that allows resonance is ubiquitous in the brain (Lakatos, 2019).
+Entrainment was discovered when Huygens found that pendulums set in motion would all synchronize by the next day.
+It occurs because out-of-phase oscillations exchange energy that drops to zero when they vibrate in phase.
+In the same way, playing a note on a violin makes the violin next to it play that note without touching it, by resonance.
+Neuronal entrainment that creates resonances is ubiquitous in a wide variety of brains (Lakatos, 2019).

-The encapsulation principle that processing hierarchies can’t swap data suggests that nerves connecting distant brain areas don’t transmit content data.
-When a nerve in the visual cortex fires to register a line angle, it doesn’t encode a message like “I saw a 10° angle at location x,y,z” in a global brain language, it just fires.
-If a camp surrounded by beacon lights sees that one is lit, it means an enemy is coming that way and likewise when a nerve fires, its location says the rest.
-In computing, the simplest of signals is a ping, like a ping test that sends a no-content message to see if a web site is still active.
-It follows that all signals between distant brain areas are just pings, with no information content transmitted at all.
+The encapsulation principle, that different hierarchies don’t exchange data, means that nerves between them don’t transmit content data.
+When a nerve in the visual cortex fires to register a line angle, it doesn’t encode a message like “I saw a 10° angle at location x,y,z”, it just fires.
+If a camp surrounded by beacon lights sees that one is lit, it means an enemy is coming that way and likewise when a nerve fires, its location implies the rest.
+In computing, the simplest signal is a ping, like a ping test that sends a no-content message to see if a web site still works.
+Encapsulation suggests that signals between distant brain areas are just pings, that carry no information content at all!

-If distant nerve interactions are just pings, there is no thought information to compete for consciousness (Baars, 1988) or to broadcast a global ignition to cause consciousness (Dehaene, 2014).
-Nerves constantly repeat reciprocal signals between areas butthis nerve “chatter” doesn’t exchange data.
-Instead these pings constantly establish the phase synchronies that give the brain waves we register on the scalp.
+If distant nerve signals are just pings, there is no information to compete for consciousness (Baars, 1988), or to broadcast a global ignition that causes consciousness (Dehaene, 2014).
+Nerves constantly send signals between areas but this “chatter” doesn’t exchange data.
+Instead, it just establishes the phase synchronies that give the brain waves we register.

-The brain as a neural oscillator network can explore a vast domain of resonances.
-Models of oscillator networks with delayed links show that low frequency hubs can enable higher frequency synchronies (Vlasov & Bifone, 2017), so slow brain waves may help faster ones keep time.
-That the brain evolved many long-range and precise lag-free synchronies means it serves a key function and the exquisite time sensitivity of neural spikes implies that timing is critical.
+The brain is a neural oscillator network that explores a vast domain of resonances.
+Models of oscillator networks with delayed links show that low frequency hubs can enable higher frequency synchronies (Vlasov & Bifone, 2017), so slow brain waves help faster ones keep time.
+The brain evolved many long-range and precise lag-free synchronies so it must serve a key function, and the exquisite time sensitivity of neural spikes implies that timing is critical.
 The neural synchrony evidence is so compelling that some suggest it is an information code, but there is no evidence for that (Uhlhaas, 2009).
 Others link synchrony to consciousness to conclude that: